Hyperuniform random measures, transport and rigidity: Gibbs measures

-A popular example is $ s$-Riesz gases, $ s\in \mathbb{R},$ where $ \varphi (x-y) = \|x-y\|^{ -s}$.
+A popular example is $ s$-Riesz gases, $ s\in \mathbb{R},$ where $ \varphi (x-y) = \|x-y\|^{ -s}$ (or $- \ln(\|x-y\|)$ for $ s = 0$).
 When $ s>d$, $ \varphi $ is integrable at $ \infty $ and the model is said to be {\it short range}.
-It seems that hyperuniformity cannot happen as the energy is extensive, i.e. proportionnal to the volume, see Ginibre inequality \cite[(28)]{Lewin} for finite systems.
-In this case, there is an unambigously defined infinite limiting point process $ \P^{ H}$, i.e. where $ \P^{ H}$ can also be described locally through DLR equations, and Dereudre and Flimmel \cite{DereudreFlimmel} confirms that stationary locally interacting Gibbs measure are never hyperuniform.
+It seems that hyperuniformity cannot happen as the energy is extensive, i.e. proportional to the volume, see Ginibre inequality \cite[(28)]{Lewin} for finite systems.
+In this case, there is an unambiguously defined infinite limiting point process $ \P^{ H,\beta }$, i.e. where $ \P^{H,\beta }$ can also be described locally through DLR equations, and Dereudre and Flimmel \cite{DereudreFlimmel} confirms that stationary Gibbs measures with a ``local interaction'' (not necessarily through a pairwise potential) are never hyperuniform.

 {\text{\rm{Coul}}} A particular case is obtained with {\it Coulomb gases}, also known under the terminology {\it jellium}, or {\it One Component Plasmas} (OCPs).
 Call $ \varphi _{ d}$ the Coulomb potential in dimension $ d$, i.e.